viniciusgerevini/clyde-js/LANGUAGE.md

 )
 ```

+As opposed to `shuffle sequence`, `shuffle cycle` and `shuffle once`, the standalone `shuffle` option will work as regular randomization with no guarantee all items will be visited.

-Variations can be nested and can contain other elements, like options and diverts:
+Variations can be nested and may contain other elements, like options and diverts:

 ```
 npc: How is the day today?